psbrandt/openmrs-contrib-reactexample/README.md

 :bulb: **This is a small app hacked together in a group programming session during the Stripe Open-Source Retreat.
 You probably shouldn't use it for anything.**

+# Use this Example

+Clone the repository and then run `npm install` to install all the dependencies.

+Run `npm start` to start the application on `localhost:3001`.

 ## OpenMRS Server

 The OpenMRS server details are as follows: